eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 - [Scripting XML documents using Epsilon](plain-xml): In this article we demonstrate how you can create, query and modify plain standalone XML documents (i.e. no XSD/DTD needed) in Epsilon programs using the PlainXML driver.
 - [Scripting XML documents that conform to an XSD schema using Epsilon](xsd-xml): In this article we demonstrate how you can create, query and modify XML documents backed by an XSD schema in Epsilon.
-- [Scripting YAML documents using Epsilon](yaml-emc): This article demonstrates how you can query YAML documents with Epsilon programs using the YAML driver.
+- [Scripting YAML documents using Epsilon](yaml-emc): This article demonstrates how you can query and modify YAML documents with Epsilon programs using the YAML driver.
+- [Scripting JSON documents using Epsilon](json-emc): This article shows how you can create, query and modify JSON documents with Epsilon programs using the JSON driver.
 - [Scripting CSV files using Epsilon](csv-emc): This article demonstrates how you can query CSV files with Epsilon programs using the CSV driver.
 - [Scripting Excel spreadsheets using Epsilon](excel): In this article we demonstrate how you can create, query and modify Excel spreadsheets in Epsilon programs.
 - [Scripting HTML documents using Epsilon](html): In this article we demonstrate how you can create, query and modify HTML documents in Epsilon programs using the HTML driver.
 - [Scripting BibTeX files using Epsilon](bibtex): In this article we demonstrate how you can query a list of references stored in BibTeX files with Epsilon programs using the BibTeX driver.
 - [Treating Java code as a model in Epsilon](jdt): In this article we demonstrate how Epsilon languages can query Java code as if it were a model, using a driver that builds on the Eclipse Java Development Tools.

 ## Eugenia

 ### Fundamentals